 A simple and uncluttered background minimizes eye strain by making it easy for you to see your apps and icons at a glance.
 You may need to try out a few different candidates on your device to see how they do; it's not always as easy as you think to predict this just by looking at an image.

 Putting it all together

-If you'd like a good example of an image that fulfills all of the above criteria, take a look at the one below.
-You can get the high-resolution original for free at https://pixabay.com/en/landscape-winter-snow-ripe-1984964 on stock photo site Pixabay.
+If you'd like a good example of an image that fulfills all of the above criteria, take a look at the ones below.
+You can get the high-resolution original at Pixabay by clicking on any of these images - they all link back to the original high-res photo.

 You may also like to take a look at our tips for saving time at the computer.

 Your screen image can have a surprisingly big effect on your level of eye strain.
 We look at our devices every day, most of us for hours every day.
 Fortunately, there is a lot you can do to decrease eye strain.
 Use the tips above to pick an image that you like, and that works to minimize eye strain.